Tamil Nadu Assembly elections 2021: Kamal Haasan to contest from Coimbatore South

 The MNM has struck an alliance with actor Sarathkumar’s All India Samathuva Makkal Katchi (AISMK) and SRM group founder TR Pachamuthu’s Indhiya Janayaga Katchi (IJK) for the upcoming elections.

-Haasan’s party will be contesting on 154 seats.
-Of the remaining 80 constituencies, both AISMK and IJK will be contesting on 40 seats each.
+Haasan’s party will be contesting on 154 seats and of the remaining 80, AISMK and IJK will be contesting 40 each.

 AISMK and IJK leaders had met Haasan in February and hoped that MNM would enter into a poll-pact with them.
 During his party’s sixth general council meet, Sarathkumar openly endorsed Haasan as their chief ministerial candidate.
 Though the allies issued statements confirming that they have struck an alliance with MNM, Haasan kept his cards close to his chest.
 Even until last Sunday, he did not confirm his alliance partners.